rebase-helper/rebase-helper/README.md

 [![Code Health](https://landscape.io/github/phracek/rebase-helper/master/landscape.svg?style=flat)](https://landscape.io/github/phracek/rebase-helper/master) [![GitLab CI build status](https://gitlab.com/rebase-helper/rebase-helper/badges/master/build.svg)](https://gitlab.com/rebase-helper/rebase-helper/commits/master) [![Travis CI build status](https://travis-ci.org/phracek/rebase-helper.svg?branch=master)](https://travis-ci.org/phracek/rebase-helper)

-## Rebase-helper workflow

-This tool helps you to rebase package to the latest version
+This tool helps you to rebase your package to the latest version.

-How the rebase-helper works:
-- Each action should be logged and visible by user.
-    - extract tarball with the existing sources to directory old_sources/<package_name>
-    - extract tarball with the new sources to directory new_sources/<package_name>
-    - Provide a list of patches mentioned in SPEC file
-    - New spec file is stored in results/
-- for all patches
-    - apply all patches with git command to old_sources/<package_name> directory
-    - add new_sources<package_name> to old_sources/<package_name>
-        with command git rebase --onto new_sources <inital_commit> <last_commit>
-    - solve all conflicts which arrise during the git rebase
-- create srpm from old and new spec files & new sources & patches (Builder)
-- rebuild srpm -> RPMs (Builder)
-- Run rpmdiff tool for finding libraries and header changes.
-- Inform user what libraries and header files were changed.

 ## Landscape scans

 [**Landscape.io scans of rebase-helper**](https://landscape.io/github/phracek/rebase-helper/)

+## General workflow
+- *rebase-helper-results* and *rebase-helper-workspace* directories are created
+- original spec file is copied to *rebase-helper-results* directory and its Version tag is modified
+- old and new sources are downloaded (if needed) and extracted to *rebase-helper-workspace* directory
+- patches are rebased using git, modified patches (if any) are saved to *rebase-helper-results* directory
+- old and new source RPMs are created
+- the source RPMs are rebuilt with selected build tool
+- rpmdiff, pkgdiff and abipkgdiff are run against both sets of packages and their output is stored in *rebase-helper-results* directory
+- *rebase-helper-workspace* directory is removed

+## Patch rebasing workflow
+- new git repository is initialized and the old sources are extracted and commited to it
+- every patch is applied and the changes introduced by it are commited
+- new sources are extracted and added as a remote branch to the repository
+- git rebase is used to rebase the commits on top of the new sources
+- original patches are modified/deleted accordingly
+- changes are reflected in the spec file

 ## Requirements

-Packages which needs to be installed before you execute rebase-helper for first time:
+Packages which need to be installed before you execute *rebase-helper* for the first time:

+- git
-- meld
+- rpm-build
 - mock
-- rpm-build
-- pkgdiff at least 1.6.3
-- python-six
 - fedpkg
+- rpmlint
-- pyrpkg
+- pkgdiff
 - libabigail

+Python dependencies are listed in *requirements.txt* and can be installed with pip:

+`pip install -r requirements.txt`

 ## How to execute rebase-helper from CLI

-Go to a git directory of your package and execute command /path_to_rebase-helper/rebase-helper.py <new_upstream_version> (e.g. /home/user/phracek/rebase-helper/rebase-helper.py "3.1.10")
+Execute *rebase-helper* from a directory containing spec file, sources and patches (usually cloned dist-git repository).

+There are two ways how to specify the new version.
+You can pass it to *rebase-helper* directly, e.g.:

+`rebase-helper 3.1.10`

+or you can let *rebase-helper* determine it from the new version tarball, e.g.:

+`rebase-helper joe-4.2.tar.gz`